Geostationary Operational Environmental Satellite R-Series (GOES-R)

-The GOES-R satellite will carry six instruments that fit into three classifications: Earth-pointing, solar-pointing and in-situ (near environment).
+The GOES-R series satellites will each carry six instruments that fit into three classifications: Earth-pointing, solar-pointing and in-situ (near environment).
 Lockheed Martin is providing three of the instruments for each the satellites; the Solar Ultraviolet Imager (SUVI), the Geostationary Lightning Mapper (GLM) and the magnetometer.

 SUVI will observe the sun in extreme ultraviolet wavelength range, providing full-disk solar images with increased resolution, sensitivity and dynamic range over current capabilities.

 GLM is an innovative instrument that maps lightning across the U.S. in real time.
 It will take hundreds of images every second in near-infrared, mapping both cloud-to-cloud and cloud-to-ground lightning.
 Research shows that increased lightning rates can be a predictor of looming severe weather, and GLM could increase lead times for severe storm and tornado warnings.

 The magnetometer measures the space environment magnetic field that controls charged particle dynamics in the outer region of the Earth’s magnetosphere.
 These solar charged particles can be dangerous to spacecraft and human spaceflight.